Welcome To The Only Place On Earth Fully Dedicated To Flea Markets In And Around The City Of Philadelphia, And Those Who Love Them!

 - Click the ‘List Your Market’ tab at the top menu bar of this page (or click the green link below).

 - Complete the form—it’s comprehensive but very easy (the form is basically a checklist of all the important information shoppers and vendors need and want).

-- After submitting, changes can be made by emailing me at firstname.lastname@example.org (no need to fill out the form again).
+- After submitting, changes can be made any time by emailing me at firstname.lastname@example.org (no need to fill out the form again).

 Working on this!